-(Week 7) 11 October Science, Religion, and "Paradigm Shifts"
+(Week 8) 16 October Science, Religion, & "Paradigm Shifts"

-- 1) The Take Home Exam is due before class 11 October - 2) Be prepared to discuss all readings to date and your take home exam. - 3) Be prepared to explain to the assigned readings, below, as well as how you synthesized what you have learned so far when writing up your mid-term exam.
+1) The Take Home Exam is due before class 16 October

+2) Be prepared to discuss all readings to date and your take home exam.

+3) Be prepared to explain the assigned readings, below, as well as how you synthesized what you have learned so far when writing up your mid-term exam.

-• From the ERN: Philosophy of Nature; Western Esotericism; (physics): Bateson, Gregory; Berman, Morris; Bohm, David; Burroughs, John; Capra, Fritjof; Chaos; Complexity Theory; Einstein, Albert; Linnaeus, Carl; Pauli, Wolfgang; Peat, F. David; Prigogine, Ilya; Sheldrake, Rupert (biosphere and ecosystem science): Darwin, Charles; Haeckel, Ernst; Holism; Leopold, Aldo; Carson, Rachael; Gaia; Gaian Pilgrimage; Ouspensky, Pyotr Demianovich; Pantheism; Panentheism; Smuts, Jan Christiaan; Thoreau, Henry David; Wilson, Edward O. (reactionary responses): Creationism and Creation Science; Wise Use Movements.
+From the ERN: Philosophy of Nature; Western Esotericism; (physics): Bateson, Gregory; Berman, Morris; Bohm, David; Burroughs, John; Capra, Fritjof; Chaos; Complexity Theory; Einstein, Albert; Linnaeus, Carl; Pauli, Wolfgang; Peat, F. David; Prigogine, Ilya; Sheldrake, Rupert (biosphere and ecosystem science):Darwin, Charles; Haeckel, Ernst; Holism; Leopold, Aldo; Carson, Rachael; Gaia; Gaian Pilgrimage; Ouspensky, Pyotr Demianovich; Pantheism; Panentheism; Smuts, Jan Christiaan; Thoreau, Henry David; Wilson, Edward O. (reactionary responses): Creationism and Creation Science; Wise Use Movements.

 Worster, Donald.
 Nature's Economy: A History of Ecological Ideas.
 Cambridge University Press.
-Read the entire book, but especially carefully Parts I, and III VI.
+Read the entire book, but especially carefully Parts I, and III -VI.
 If you have the first edition, borrow the second edition and read part VI (pp. 340-433), which is an expansion of the Epilogue in the first edition.

-- Midgley, Mary.
-Evolution as a Religion - Gunderson, Lance and C. S. Holling.
+- Wulf, Andrea (2015).
+The invention of nature: Alexander von Humboldt's new world.
+New York, Alfred A. Knopf - Gunderson, Lance and C. S. Holling.
 Panarchy: Understanding Transformations in Systems of Humans and Nature - James Gleich, Chaos: Making a New Science.
 Penguin, 1987